 The benefits of a Progressive Web App.

 The web but… better.
 A progressive web app is a combination of the best parts of a native iOS/Android app and modern website capabilities giving an app-like experience to users.
 Imagine a website that behaved like an app, that you could save files to your phone or tablet, could receive notifications, access data from other apps, take pictures, record videos and audio.
-All these capabilities through your web app even when your device has bad signal or is offline.
+All these capabilities through your web app even when your device has a bad signal or is offline.

 We’ve have come to expect that the web does not have the same buttery smooth experience and charming interfaces that native apps do.
 But the capabilities of web apps in recent years have evolved drastically.
 The web is leaps and bounds from where it was just a few years ago.
 What was considered cutting edge then, is now outdated and “old” fashioned.
 Constant improvement means that a website’s capabilities can reach far beyond their initial purposes.
 To think this all started as a way to share text documents!